Local certification of graph decompositions and applications to minor-free classes: Connectivity and connectivity decompositions

 \begin{proof}[Proof of Theorem~\ref{thm:2-connected-to-general}] Since $H$ is 2-connected, a graph $G$ is $H$-minor-free if and only if each of its 2-connected components is.
+(This is basically the observation we made at the beginning of Subesction~\ref{subsec:our-techniques}.)
 This is the property we certify.
 On a \emph{yes}-instance, the prover will assign the certificates the following way.
 It first computes the block-cut tree and root it on some node $C$.
 It then does the following: \begin{enumerate} \item For each 2-connected component, the prover chooses a node from the interior of the component to be the \emph{leader} of this component.
 Every node of the interior of a component $C$ is given the identifier of the leader of $C$ as well as a spanning tree of $C$ pointing towards it.
 Since the component is $2$-connected, the component minus the leader of the component is connected and such a tree exists.

 \item Every node is given a label stating whether it is a connecting node or not.

 \item Every node is given the identifier of the connecting node of its component closest from the root in the block-cut tree (called the \emph{component} of the node), as well as a spanning tree pointing to it, using the certification of Lemma~\ref{lem:ST-with-no-root-label} that uses an empty certificate on the root.